💆

 Asking for Help

+As the AAP emphasizes, building resilience in children depends on the emotional health of their caregivers.
 Humans evolved to raise children in communities.
 The isolated nuclear family is a historical anomaly.
 Needing help doesn't mean you're failing—it means you're human.

 Identify your support system.
 Who can you call at 2 AM?
 Who can watch your child for an hour so you can shower?
 Who can you be honest with about how hard this is?
 If your support system is thin, building it becomes a priority.